 As a nation, the UK is envied by the world for its strong public service broadcaster, the BBC.
 However, a company as diverse and as useful as the BBC doesn’t come without a price, and must rely on funding from the taxpayer to continue to produce entertaining, informative and engaging content.
 This includes content shown on television, and also on the radio and website.

 History of the TV licence

 The TV licence is a tax that was first introduced in 1946 after the Second World War to fund the service across the UK.
 At the time it went towards the BBC television service, a black and white channel that was the only television station on offer.

 The BBC took control of the TV Licensing Authority in 1991 and took over responsibility of collecting and enforcing the licence fee.
 These powers are given to them under the Communications Act of 2003.

 Do I need a TV licence?

-Any household that watches or records live television transmissions as they are being broadcast, whether this is over the internet, satellite, terrestrial or cable, must hold a valid TV licence.
+Any household that watches or records live television transmissions as they are being broadcast, whether this is over the internet, satellite, terrestrial or cable, must hold a valid licence.
 This is also extended to businesses, schools, hospitals and a lot of other organisations throughout the UK.